esszett/evo-custom-manager-style/README.md

  * Ryota Mannari  (http://github.com/manse)

-This is originally build by Ryota Mannari and customised by me.
+This is originally build by Ryota Mannari and customised by me so most of the credits go to Manse :)